-I’m just over 50, the official age for obtaining a retirement visa in Thailand.
-However, I’m not ready to retire yet, as I still want to lead a very active life for many years to come.
+I’m 60 and although the official age for obtaining a retirement visa in Thailand is just 50, I’m not ready to retire yet.
+I still want to lead a very active life for many years to come.
 And I have vibrant young children who also want an exciting, active and challenging life.
 No sleepy retirement village for us!

 I’ve discovered that I can live a comfortable, stress-free life in Chiang Mai and use my home in the country (just 30 minutes outside the city) as my base of operations.